secretstartups/handbook/people-group/celebrations/index.html.md

 GitLab has allocated $100 per team member for holiday celebrations.
 If you would like to buy holiday gifts for your team, these need to be done personally and should not be expensed.

 People Managers are to use their own personal card for expense reimbursement, EBA's Corporate Cards are not to be used for these gifts.
-People Managers will need to be sure to use `EmployeeGiftsFlowers` and the account 6028 in [Expensify](/handbook/finance/expenses/) for the expense.
+People Managers will need to be sure to use `EmployeeGiftsFlowers` and the account 6028 in [Navan Expense](/handbook/finance/expenses/) for the expense.

 For further questions regarding expensing of gifts, please reach out to the AP team via the `#expense-reporting-inquiries` Slack channel or through email (`ap@gitlab.com`).